The Curved Wooden Beam Gyms

 If you know any of the great stories of high school basketball in Illinois, you’ll know in 1952, just a few years before the team the movie “Hoosiers” was based on won their Indiana state title, the Giants of Hebron did it first.
 However, that was before this gym was built.
 Yet there are still signs everywhere of that championship, including a permanent team roster of the Hebron and Quincy players from that title game hanging next to the scoreboard.
 Also, the original gym still exists, hoops and all, but is the school’s cafeteria these days.
 Check out the Alden-Hebron page here.

 History lives here in the home of the Giants of Alden-Hebron High, the rosters from the 1952 State Title game between Hebron and Quincy are permanently fixed alongside the scoreboard in Hebron on Tuesday, Jan.
 5, 2022.
-(Photo copyright of Vincent David Johnson)
+Part of the photo series Illustrious: The Best High School Basketball Gyms in Illinois.

 Holy Ground